ADSL Nation

 Contact Support

-All about cable types & their suitability for ADSL.
+Cable types & their suitability for ADSL

-Proper telephone cable is twisted pair (the official standard is BT reference number CW1308).
+CW1308 Telephone CableProper telephone cable is twisted pair (the official standard is BT reference number CW1308).
 It is typically manufactured from 0.50mm solid tinned copper and each of the pairs of wires is colour coded and loosely twisted together.
-This is the cable that a BT engineer will use if you have them install an extension.
-The same spec cable is used in the exchanges and in the street, only the cable used on the BT network typically contains 200 pairs in each cable and it is weather proof.
+This is the same type of cable that a BT engineer will use if you have them install an extension.